Poster Art Dresser

 Give a boring dresser a fresh look by decoupaging your favorite vintage poster right on the front.

 Cathie Filian and Steve Piacenza have some easy ideas for dressing up old furniture.
-They use French poster art to add serious style to a boring dresser, give a plain table a stunning mod design and chill out with a distinctive fridge that will look cool in any dorm room.
+They use French poster art to add serious style to a boring dresser or to transform a plain table with a stunning mod design.
+Another option?
+Use a favorite print to fancy up a fridge for an extra-cool dorm room.
+Just about all you have to do is stick it on the front and seal it.

 Materials and Tools: